 60 Years of Success

-The success of the program is evident by the lack of any significant structural damage due to tidal and wave forces during the 2004 and 2005 hurricane seasons, including a hit by Hurricane Charley.
+The residents and businesses on Captiva have successfully managed Captiva's beach for 60 years, improving and reinforcing our beach with each project.
+The success of the program is evident by the lack of any significant structural damage due to ever changing tide and wave forces during the 2004 and 2005 hurricane seasons, including a hit by Hurricane Charley.

 COMING SOON! - 2020-2021

-This project requires a fill volume of approximately 900,000 cubic yards (BY) along approximately 25,600 feet of Gulf shoreline between FDEP survey monuments R-84 and R-109.
+The scope of this project requires a fill volume of approximately 900,000 cubic yards (BY) along approximately 25,600 feet of Gulf shoreline between FDEP survey monuments R-84 and R-109.
 The island-wide project extends between Redfish Pass and Blind Pass and would result in an average constructed added beach width of approximately 90 feet.

 The first island wide nourishment project began August 17, 1988 and was completed on April 22, 1989.
 The beaches of Captiva were restored with sand obtained from the Redfish Pass ebb shoal borrow area.
 The nourishment project placed approximately 1,596,000 cubic yards of fill along 4.7 miles of beach between monument R 85 and monument R 109.
 This project was a federally reimbursable Section 215 Project.
-The berm width varied from 20 feet at the north end of the island, where fill from the 1981 project still remained, to 100 feet at the south end of the island.
+The berm width varied from 20 feet at the north end of the island where fill from the 1981 project still remained, to 100 feet at the south end of the island.
 As part of this project, dunes were constructed from monument R 96.5 to R 108.

-Known as the South Seas Plantation Project, 655,000 cubic yards of sand were placed in a project area that extended from FDEP monument R 87 to monument R 93.4.
+Also known as the South Seas Plantation Project, 655,000 cubic yards of sand were placed in a project area that extended from FDEP monument R 87 to monument R 93.4.
 The work was completed in October 1981.